greeniot/RaspberryPi-Basics-Sample/README.md

 ping 169.254.0.XXX
 ```

-where again `XXX` is to be replaced with the number you chose [above](#assigning-an-ip-address).
+where `XXX` is to be replaced with the number you chose [above](#assigning-an-ip-address).
 Ideally the output will look like the following screenshot.

 ![MacOS Ping Response](images/mac_ping.png)

-You can abort the ping command just like any other command with `CTRL + c` or `COMMAND + .`.
-If this does not work you should wait a couple seconds and try it again.
+You can abort the ping command just like any other command typically with `CTRL + c` (or also `COMMAND + .` on MacOS).
+If the `ping` test does not work you should wait a couple seconds and try it again.
 Chances are the RPi has not yet booted and configured the network settings.

 If even after multiple tries you see output like in the screenshot below, something went wrong.
-In that case we recommend checking your computers network setting (make sure DHCP is enabled) and carefully go through the instructions again.
+In that case we recommend checking your computer's network setting (make sure DHCP is enabled) and carefully go through the instructions again.

 ![MacOS Failed Ping Response](images/mac_ping_fail.png)